Badminton World Rankings: How do they work?

 Each country is awarded points on the basis of the above calculation and the BWF World Team Rankings are determined by the sum total earned by each country over the preceding 52 weeks.
 India is currently ranked ninth in the BWF World Team Rankings.

-The BWF also releases a special rankings list to decide the participants in the Tokyo Olympics.
+The BWF also releases a special rankings list to decide the participants for the Olympics.

-In total, there will be 38 players each in the men’s and women’s singles while there will be 16 pairs in each of the men’s, women’s, and mixed doubles categories.
+Number of players or teams qualifying, however, depends on the number of participants in each category at a particular edition of the Summer Games.
+At the Tokyo Olympics, there were 38 players each in the men’s and women’s singles and 16 pairs in each of the men’s, women’s, and mixed doubles categories.

 There’s also a cap on the maximum number of players a particular country can send for each category.